 Complications of this syndrome

-The affected person can develop large masses, these would achieve disfigurement and lead to serious mobility problems.
+The affected person can develop large masses; these would achieve disfigurement and severe mobility problems.
 Tumors can compress organs and nerves, resulting in lung collapse and loss of sensation in a limb.
 Overgrowth of bone can also lead to complete loss of mobility.

 The growths can also cause neurological complications that can affect mental development and lead to vision loss and seizures.

 People with Proteus syndrome are more prone to deep vein thrombosis because it can affect the blood vessels.
-This disease is a blood clot that occurs in the deep veins of the body, usually in the leg.
+This disease is a blood clot that occurs in the body’s deep veins, usually in the leg.
 The clot can break free and travel throughout the body.

 If a clot gets stuck in an artery in the lungs, known as a pulmonary embolism, it can block blood flow and cause death.